AcademySoftwareFoundation/opencue.io/content/docs/Quick starts/quick-start-mac.md

 ## Testing the sandbox environment

-To connect to the sandbox environment, you must first configure your local client packages to:

-*   Locate the `outline.cfg` PyOutline configuration file included in the OpenCue Git repository.
-*   Locate the Cuebot server running in a Docker container on your machine.

 To test the sandbox environment, run the following commands from the second Terminal window:

-1. Set the location of the PyOutline configuration file:

-    {{% alert title="Note" color="info"%}}You must export all environment
-    variables each time you start the client packages.{{% /alert %}}

-        export OL_CONFIG=pyoutline/etc/outline.cfg

-1. The Cuebot docker container is forwarding the gRPC ports to your localhost, so you can connect to it as `localhost`:

-        export CUEBOT_HOSTS=localhost

 1. To verify the successful installation of the sandbox environment, as well as the connection between the client packages and sandbox, you can run the